What are the different kinds of data models?

 (iii) In this model tree data structure is used.

-(c) Data integrity : Since the hierarchical model is based on the parent/child relationship, there is always a link between the parent segment and the child segment under it.
-The child segments are always automatically referenced to its parent, this model promotes data integrity.
+(c) Data integrity: Since the hierarchical model is based on the parent/child relationship, there is always a link between the parent segment and the child segment under it.
+The child segments are always automatically referenced to their parent, this model promotes data integrity.

-(d) Efficiency : The hierarchical database model is a very efficient one when the database contains a large number of one‐to‐many relationships and when the users require large number of transactions, using data whose relationships are fixed.
+(d) Efficiency: The hierarchical database model is a very efficient one when the database contains a large number of one‐to‐many relationships and when the users require numerous transactions, using data whose relationships are fixed.

 Disadvantages of hierarchical model :

-(c) Lack of structural independence : Structural independence exists when the changes made to the database structure does not affect the DBMS’s ability to access data.
+(c) Lack of structural independence: Structural independence exists when the changes made to the database structure do not affect the DBMS’s ability to access data.
 Hierarchical database systems use physical storage paths to navigate to the different data segments.
 So the application programmer should have a good knowledge of the relevant access paths to access the data.
-So if the physical structure is changed the applications will also have to be altered.
-Thus, in a hierarchical database the benefits of data independence are limited by structural dependence.
+So if the physical structure is changed, the applications will also have to be altered.
+Thus, in a hierarchical database, the benefits of data independence are limited by structural dependence.

-In object‐based models, the database is organized in real world objects of several types.
+In object‐based models, the database is organized into real-world objects of several types.
 A number of fields, or attributes, are defined in each object type, and each field is usually of a variable length.

 (i) The object-oriented model is based on a collection of objects, like the ER model.